Warning: The Ordinary AHA 30% + BHA 2% Peeling Solution isn’t for skincare newbies.

 AHAs are great at removing sun damage, too.
 Makes sense.
 The cells on the surface of the skin are the most battered by the sun and elements.
 They withstood the most damage.

 As these surface layers give way to the newer, healthier cells underneath, dark spots slowly fade away.
 Wrinkles and fine lines look smaller too.

 The catch?
-AHAs can be irritating at small doses, let alone 30%.
-You see, when you remove the superficial layers, your skin looks brighter and younger.
+AHAs can be irritating in small doses, let alone 30%.
+When you remove the superficial layers, your skin looks brighter and younger.
 When you remove too many, you’re disrupting the skin’s protective barrier and exposing the raw skin underneath that wasn’t ready to come to the surface just yet.

 That dries out your skin, irritates it and makes it more prone to sun damage.
 Kinda defeats the point of using them, don’t you think?

 That’s why it’s best to start with small concentrations of AHAs and build up use gradually.
 Don’t cheat!